-The result of the question development phase is a useful and reusable multilingual question set, whose entries are structured in a XML format, as shown in the example of Figure 2.
-More details are given in the paper "Creating the DISEQuA Corpus".
+The result of the question development phase is a useful and reusable multilingual question set, whose entries are structured in a XML format, as shown in the example of figure 1.
+More details are given in the paper "Creating the DISEQuA Corpus" (in this book).